JimDesu/basis-lang/spec.md

 This appendix enumerates the AST node types the parser produces and the typechecker consumes.
 Each node type is presented with its constituent fields, the grammar production it derives from (Appendix B), and notes on its role.
 Implementations are free to choose internal representations (records, classes, tagged unions); the node-type inventory below is the conceptual model the rest of the specification refers to.

+A note on `Expr`.
+Basis has no `expr` production: it has no expressions as such, and its expression-like surface syntax is sugar over statements and calls (Appendix B references `expr` without defining it, by design).
+The `Expr` type used throughout this appendix therefore denotes the AST's *value-form* node category — the nodes of C.5 — and not a grammar nonterminal.
+The AST is an internal artifact of the design process; where a node here conflicts with Appendix B or the prose, those are authoritative.

+**Mode.** `Mode` is `{ READ, CREATE, UPDATE, DISPOSE }` throughout, corresponding to the bare, `'`, `&`, and `~` markers (§6.1).

 ### C.1 Top-Level Definition Nodes

 | Node | Fields | Source Production |